ninchistudios/DCS_Missions/OpOligarch/README.md

 ### SOP

-* Do not change aircraft loadouts
+* Do not change aircraft loadouts or skins.
 * destroyed SCM assets take 5 missions to replenish - be careful with your jets and protect the ships.
 * Default Aircraft BORTs:
   * Psycho: 101 SKANK1
   * Dudrounds: 102 SKANK2
   * Burnzoire: 103 SKANK3
   * Schmeardo: 104 SKANK4
+  * Plastikqs/Apsord: 105 SKANK5
   * Ruprecht: 066 SKANK6

 ### Required Downloads